What special event do we celebrate in February?

 I know you are probably all thinking about the Hallmark Card holiday also called "Valentines Day", but this one is far more important.
 February is Heart Awareness Month.

-During the month of February in Bam's Kitchen, we will be celebrating a full month of yummy heart-shaped healthy foods and cardiac awareness.
+During the month of February in Healthy World Cuisine, we will be celebrating a full month of yummy heart-shaped healthy foods and cardiac awareness.
 I promise I will also include a couple of days of smarter desserts to satisfy our sweet tooth's and make our teenagers happy as well.
 Eating healthy can be exciting, colorful and delicious.
 Come along and I will show you the way.

 Eating healthy can keep your heart functioning properly and help reduce your cholesterol.
 Increased cholesterol levels can cause an accumulation of plaque in your cardiac vessels, along with clots and/or spasm that can lead to a heart attack (Myocardial infarction).
 Prevention is always best with a heart healthy diet and exercise.